 Graphing: Lesson 20

-Charting and graphing information can involve a variety of activities: asking and answering questions, counting and problem-solving analysis.
+Charting and graphing information can involve a variety of activities: asking and answering questions, counting, and problem-solving analysis.
 Charting and graphing can be incorporated into activities where students indicate their favorites or preferences.
-When the students’ responses are placed on a graph or chart, results can be analyzed to answer questions.
+When the student's responses are placed on a graph or chart, results can be analyzed to answer questions.

 Measure It: Lesson 21

 Crafts are frequently provided within unit activities.
 These provide real-world application of skills.
 Students may engage in skills for direction following and use of measurement tools.
 Crafts do not need to be “once only” activities.
-One day of instruction might include planning–what materials do we need?
-Where will we get these materials?
-Another day might focus on sequencing the directions to be completed.
+One day of instruction might include planning (What materials do we need?
+Where will we get these materials?), another day might focus on sequencing the directions to be completed.
 After making the craft, report on what was completed.
 A list of items needed to complete the craft can be located in the document, “Supply List,” which can be found in the Monthly Lessons > Monthly Tools > Supply Lists.

 Money: Lesson 22

 Money-related activities are built into units within the context of real-world scenarios.
 Individual abilities must be considered in all money-related activities.
 Some students may only be able to match coins for a given amount, while others may be able to make change.
-Across all grade band units, the teacher will be provided with scenario activities but should adjust the goals for the individual student.
-Suggestions for coin/bill recognition, identifying money values and counting coins and bills are provided in the lesson plan to accommodate these learning differences.
+Across all grade band units, the service provider will be provided with scenario activities but should adjust the goals for the individual student.
+Suggestions for coin/bill recognition, identifying money values, and counting coins and bills are provided in the lesson plan to accommodate these learning differences.